Carrooi/Node-DependencyInjection/README.md

 ## Create instance

-If you have got some other object which you want to use with other services, but can not use configuration or DI for this, you can use `createInstance` method and DI will create new instance of your object with dependencies defined in constructor or with inject methods.
+If you have got some other object which you want to use with other services, but can not use configuration or DI for this, you can use `createInstance` method and DI will create new instance of your object with dependencies defined in constructor.

 ```
 var SuperClass = require('./mySuperClass');